-Unlike electric vehicles, hydrogen vehicles don’t need to be recharged because they don’t have batteries; they are fuelled through a nozzle that delivers compressed hydrogen into the vehicle’s pressure tank, a process that takes about as long as filling up with petrol.
+Unlike electric vehicles, hydrogen vehicles don’t need to be recharged because they don’t have batteries; they are fuelled through a nozzle which delivers compressed hydrogen into the vehicle’s pressure tank, a process which takes about as long as filling up with petrol.
 Hydrogen vehicles can also do more miles between refuels than electric vehicles can go between charges.
 For these reasons, the CCC predicts that hydrogen will also be important for decarbonising the operation of long-distance HGVs and ships.
-In the second half of the 2020s, we will need to make a decision about the best way to switch to zero-emissions HGVS, so we will need to have already trialed hydrogen HGVs along with battery-electric HGVs and other options in order to make the best decision.
+In the second half of the 2020s we will need to make a decision about the best way to switch to zero-emissions HGVS, so we will need to have already trialled hydrogen HGVs along with battery electric HGVs and other options in order to make the best decision.

 Hydrogen in industry

 According to the CCC, we will need to begin large-scale hydrogen production (with carbon capture and storage) this decade if we are to stay on track for net zero.

 By the 2030s there should be “widespread use of hydrogen in industry”.
 To get to that point, we should be doing a lot more to explore ways to switch industrial technologies to hydrogen.

 The European Commission’s new industrial strategy envisions that hydrogen could replace fossil fuels in carbon-intensive industrial process such as steel-making or manufacturing chemicals.
 In steel-making, zero-carbon processes based around the use of hydrogen may eventually be possible if there is sufficient investment in developing them.
 Experts from the hydrogen sector recently called for the UK to come up with its own hydrogen strategy for industry.